Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

         self.claims = claims
         return claims
 ```
-Add the 'Flask-AWSCognito' dependency to 'backend-flask/requirements.txt'
+Add the `Flask-AWSCognito` dependency to `backend-flask/requirements.txt`
-Install the dependencies by running the code below from within 'backend-flask':
+Install the dependencies by running the code below from within `backend-flask`:
-`pip install -r requirements.txt`
+`pip install -r requirements.txt` <br />

 At this point requirements.txt contains:
 ```txt
 flask